 How do I opt in to receive digital letters?

-If we have your up-to-date mobile phone number you don’t need to do anything, you’ll be automatically opted in to receiving digital appointment letters.
+If we have your mobile number you are automatically opted in to receive digital letters.
 If your details have changed please call the number on your letter or email firstname.lastname@example.org with your full name, date-of-birth and postcode or your NHS number if you know it so we can update your records.

 If I delete the text by mistake after I have opened it up how will I remember my appointment date?